jackctra/plex_for_music/README.md

 - Lockfields: If metadata has been manually changed in the fields, it is good practice to lock the fields in order to protect them from automatic changes in the future.
 This tool locks the field "Record Label" (internally called "studio") in all albums in music playlists.

-- not yet coded: a script  to mass correct wrong entries in the fields: "originally available"and/or "year" becaus plexamp needs that for time travelling.
-Might use data from other sources like discogs.Might also fall under "Interoperability".
+- PlexRecordingDate: a script  to correct entries in the fields: "originally available"and/or "year" to the date of the recording, not the date of publishing, because plexamp needs that for time travelling.
+Think of Compilations spanning the career of an artist 10 years late.

 2. Playlists
 - playlist to collection: For putting the contents of a playlist into a collection, see https://github.com/Casvt/Plex-scripts/blob/fc919f3cb23cd19424f50f861efc27d5bcb0719b/playlist_collection/playlist_to_collection.py.
 Why would you do that?
 In a collection, you can bulk alter fields to which you have no access in playlists.